ITRS-Group/cordial/tools/geneos/internal/component/gateway/README.md

 #### `options`

-Additional options to pass on the command line to the Gateway.
+A space separated set of additional options to append to the command line of the Gateway.
 For example, when you create a "demo" environment using `geneos init demo` the Gateway gets a `option` of `-demo`.
+The contents are split on space before being passed as individual arguments; this means that it is not possible to use arguments containing spaces, such as a file path.

 #### `licdsecure`